Top 10 Furniture Manufacturers in South Africa (2026)

 10 Alpine Lounge Cape Town Est. Upholstered sofas & recliners Mid ~200

 Employee and revenue figures are approximate estimates based on publicly available data as of early 2026.
-Some private companies do not disclose exact figures.

 The Top 10 Manufacturers, Ranked & Profiled